DavidThomas-coder/spotalyze/README.md

 #### Clone the Repository

-Clone this repository to your local machine using Git.
-If you don't have Git installed, download and install it from [git-scm.com](https://git-scm.com/).
+Clone this repository to your local machine using Git
 ```bash git clone https://github.com/DavidThomas-coder/spotalyze.git cd spotalyze```